 If the results of your cyber risk assessment are filed away, you’re missing a huge opportunity to create a visible, security-first culture within the business.

-Share the results of the assessment - and the strategy it has inspired.
-Discuss with teams the impact of cyber risk on their work and how preventative measures can help the organisation be more resilient to attacks.
+Share the results of the assessment and the strategy it has inspired.
+Have discussions with each team about the impact of cyber risk on their work, and how preventative measures can help the organisation be more resilient to attacks.

 4. Think data

 Data is an asset.
-It’s essential to make sure you know where valuable data resides in your business, and how its risk profile changes as it makes its way through the organisation from the supply chain, into business systems, the shop floor and out towards third-parties.
+It’s essential to make sure you know where valuable data resides in your business, and how its risk profile changes as it makes its way through the organisation – from the supply chain, into business systems, the shop floor and out to third parties.

-Look at the critical relationships you have and how vulnerabilities within the ecosystem might impact your risk profile.
+Look at the critical relationships you have and how vulnerabilities in the ecosystem might have a knock-on impact to your risk profile.

 6. Monitor constantly

-To determine when and how a cyber breach could take place in key areas of the business, you’ll need to be vigilant with monitoring.
-Cyber attackers exploit vulnerabilities, such as unpatched software or default passwords
+To determine when and how a cyber breach could take place in key areas of the business, you’ll need to be vigilant in monitoring your IT estate.
+Cyber attackers exploit vulnerabilities, such as unpatched software and default passwords.

 Implementing vulnerability scanning can reduce the opportunities for attackers to access your systems.